-- 12.13 The issue of stocks shall be supplied by an authorised requisition note and a receipt for the stock issued shall be returned to the designated officer.
-Where a stock replenishment system is used, a record shall be maintained as approved by the Commercial Development.
-Regular comparisons shall be made of the quantities issued to wards/departments etc. and explanations recorded of significant variations. - 12.14 All transfers and returns shall be recorded on forms/systems provided for the purpose and approved by the Chief Financial Officer Director of Strategic Planning and Commercial Development. - 13 DISPOSALS AND CONDEMNATIONS, INSURANCE, LOSSES AND SPECIAL PAYMENTS - 13.1 Disposals and condemnations
+- 12.13 Stocks issued shall by accompanied by an authorised requisition and a receipt for the stock issued shall be returned to the designated officer.
+Where a stock replenishment system is used, a record shall be maintained as approved by the Chief Financial Officer.
+Regular reviews shall be made of the quantities issued to wards/departments etc. and explanations recorded of significant variations. - 12.14 All transfers and returns shall be recorded on forms/systems provided for the purpose and approved by the Chief Financial Officer .

+13 DISPOSALS AND CONDEMNATIONS, INSURANCE, LOSSES AND SPECIAL PAYMENTS

+13.1 Disposals and condemnations

-- 13.1.1 The Chief Financial Officer must prepare detailed procedures for the disposal of assets including condemnations, and ensure that these are notified to managers. - 13.1.2 When it is decided to dispose of a Foundation Trust asset, the head of department or authorised deputy will determine and advise the Chief Financial Officer of the estimated market value of the item, taking account of professional advice where appropriate.
+13.1.1 The Chief Financial Officer must prepare detailed procedures for the disposal of assets including condemnations, and ensure that these are notified to managers.

+- 13.1.2 When it is decided to dispose of a Foundation Trust asset, the head of department or authorised deputy will determine and advise the Chief Financial Officer of the estimated market value of the item, taking account of professional advice where appropriate.
 For protected (relevant) assets see Section 11.4 of these SFIs. - 13.1.3 All unserviceable articles shall be: - a) condemned or otherwise disposed of by an employee authorised for that purpose by the Chief Financial Officer; - b) recorded by the condemning officer in a form approved by the Chief Financial Officer, which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
 All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Chief Financial Officer. - 13.1.4 The condemning officer shall satisfy himself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Chief Financial Officer who will take the appropriate action.